The Importance of Home Inspections

 Keep in mind: home inspections are not all-inclusive.
 Some areas of the home require a specialist.
 You may want to consider the following options, depending on where you live:

-- Lead based paint – If you live in — or are looking to buy — a home built before 1978, take advantage of a lead based paint home inspection or risk assessment.
+If you live in — or are looking to buy — a home built before 1978, take advantage of a lead-based paint home inspection or risk assessment.
 If lead is detected, a risk assessor can help you determine if abatement or good maintenance is necessary.

-- Radon – Radon is a cancer causing, radioactive gas that seeps through foundation cracks or near electrical outlets and pipes.
+Radon is a cancer-causing, radioactive gas that seeps through foundation cracks or near electrical outlets and pipes.
 An estimated 50 percent of homes in Colorado have radon levels higher than the EPA recommendation.
 Even if you’re not buying in Colorado, the EPA strongly suggests radon testing.
 Testing is the only way to know if you and your family are at risk from radon.
 Be ready to mitigate radon if the level is 4 picocuries per liter (pCi/L) or higher.

-- Roof certification – Hire a roofing company to understand whether or not the home requires repairs.
+Hire a roofing company to understand whether or not the home requires repairs.
 If it doesn’t, you’ll at least receive an estimated length of time (in years) before the roof needs replacement.
-Reports are issued on possible movement, condition of materials, soundness of drains and gutters, etc. Upon completion, you’ll receive your roof certification, which is good for two to five years.
+Reports are issued on possible movement, the condition of materials, soundness of drains and gutters, etc. Upon completion, you’ll receive your roof certification, which is good for two to five years.

-- Termites – In many areas of the country, termite and wood infestation reports must be completed before a purchase contract is signed.
+In many areas of the country, termite and wood infestation reports must be completed before a purchase contract is signed.
 This is especially true when using government loans like FHA and VA loans, though it can be required with a conventional loan.
-States where termites are most common include: Louisiana, Texas, Hawaii, California, Alabama, Georgia, Florida, the Carolinas, and Tennessee.
+States, where termites are most common, include Louisiana, Texas, Hawaii, California, Alabama, Georgia, Florida, the Carolinas, and Tennessee.

 Your real estate agent can provide you with a list of common home inspections in your area.
 Or, you can ask your inspector about recommended specialists who may be able to diagnose some of the above — or other — issues your new home may have.